As your earning power increases, your 30s are a great time to further build your retirement savings foundation. Here are some tips to consider.

 Continue (or start) saving

-Maximize tax-advantaged retirement accounts like your 401(K) or other workplace retirement plan.
+Maximize tax-advantaged retirement accounts like your 401(K) or other workplace retirement plans.
 The earlier you invest, the more you may benefit from compound interest over time.

 - Enroll in your workplace retirement plan.
-Make sure you are contributing as much as you can afford.
 If your company offers a match, consider taking full advantage by contributing at least as much as the match amount.

 - Save as much as possible.
 Consider contributing at least 10% of your income to your retirement plan — even if it means taking small steps to get there.

-- Contribute financial windfalls.
-Think about setting aside financial windfalls such as bonuses, raises, and tax refunds to help accelerate your savings.
+- Contribute additional money.
+Think about setting aside additional money you may receive during the year, such as bonuses, raises, and tax refunds to help accelerate your saving.

 - Build your emergency fund.
-Most experts agree that you should keep 3 - 6 months of your living expenses set aside in an easy-to-access account such as a checking or savings account.
+Most experts agree that you should set aside 3 to 6 months of your living expenses in an easy-to-access account such as a checking or savings account.

 Put your retirement investments in the right place

-Your asset allocation is how you distribute your savings among the different types of investments (stock funds, bond funds, and stable value or money market investments).
+It’s important to review and understand how your risk tolerance and timeline to retirement impacts your account’s asset allocation strategy.
+Asset allocation is how you distribute your savings among the different types of investments (stocks, bonds, and stable value or money market investments).
 A couple things to note:

 Watch your spending